 The major benefit of a GUI is that systems using one are accessible to people of all levels of knowledge, from an absolute beginner to an advanced developer or other tech-savvy individuals.
-They make it simple for anyone to open menus, move files, launch programs or search the internet without having to tell the computer via the command line to carry out a function.
+They make it simple for anyone to open menus, move files, launch programmes or search the internet without having to tell the computer via the command line to carry out a function.

 GUIs also provide instant feedback.
 Clicking an icon will open it up, for example, and this can be seen in real-time.
-Using a command line interface, you won't know whether it's a valid entry until you hit return; if it's not valid, nothing will happen.
+Using a command-line interface, you won't know whether it's a valid entry until you hit return; if it's not valid, nothing will happen.

 What are the disadvantages of using a graphical user interface?